cscorley/doc2vec-feature-location/README.md

 documents.
 The first being a traditional source code snapshot, and the second being variations on a changeset snapshot.

+### Dependencies

+You need to already have `antlr4` on your system in order to build the Java grammar.
+How you accomplish this is up to you.

+Build the Java grammar with:

+    antlr4 -Dlanguage=Python2 grammars/Java.g4 -o src/

+Your compiled grammar should end up in `src/grammars/`

 ### Installing

 Install everything using make: